cristie1214/wustl_project_1/README.md

  - ssh into your ansible container and start docker docker start *container name* (if not on machine install docker: apt install docker)
  - create a filebeat-config.yml in your container using nano filebeat-config.yml
  - a filebeat-playbook.yml would then be created also using nano filebeat-playbook.yml
- - to run the playbook you use the absolute path or run from the directory the playbook is located in with the command: ansible-playbook filebeat-playbook.yml
+ - to run the playbook, you use the absolute path or run from the directory the playbook is located in with the command: ansible-playbook filebeat-playbook.yml